mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `Line_detection_advanced.py`).

 For gradient thresholds, first, I converted the image into grayscale `cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)`.
 Note that if you are using `cv2.imread`, you should use `cv2.COLOR_BGR2GRAY`.
 But is you are using `matplotlib.image.imread`, you shoud use `cv2.COLOR_BGR2GRAY`.
 Then, I took the derivative in x direction, using `cv2.Sobel` (Why?
-Because vertical lines in horizontal direction can be detected well).
+Because vertical lines can be detected better using gradient in the horizontal direction).
 Then, I scaled its magnitude into 8bit `255*np.absolute(sobelx)/np.max(abs_sobelx)`, and conervetd to `np.unit8`.
 At the end, to generate the binary mage, I used `np.zeros_like`, and applied the threshhold.

 For color threshhold, I used HLS colorspace using `cv2.cvtColor(img, cv2.COLOR_BGR2HLS)`.
 (Why? because yellow and white colors can be detected well in S space).
 Then, I created the binary image `np.zeros_like`, and applied the threshhold on S channel.